The Lighthouse of Houston

 Youth and Adult Programs

 Our youth and adult programs, activities and events are designed to enable and empower individuals who are blind or low vision to realize their full potential by enhancing social skills, self-esteem, confidence, independence, personal and family well-being.
-We provide programmatic, social and recreational activities and spaces for people to connect, such as our Adult Day Program, Youth Day Camps, Family Events, Parent’s Night Out, Choir, Bingo Nights, Art Classes and so much more.
+We provide programmatic, social and recreational activities and spaces for people to connect, such as our Adult Day Program, Youth Day Camps, Family Events, Parent’s Night Out, Choir, Art Classes and so much more.

 Independent Apartment Living